 |Total Carbohydrate 19g||7%|

 |Total Sugars 9g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This carrot dish is easy to prepare and cook with the addition of onions, herbs, and a splash of fresh orange juice.
 The fresh herbs add color and flavor to the carrots along with the orange juice.
 One person wrote that she successfully replaced the orange juice with orange marmalade.

-- Heat the olive oil in a large 12-inch skillet over medium-high heat.
-Arrange the carrots in the pan in single layer.
+Heat the olive oil in a large 12-inch skillet over medium-high heat.
+Arrange the carrots in the pan in a single layer.
 Sprinkle with chopped onion, kosher salt, and freshly ground pepper.

-- Sprinkle the carrots with the fresh herbs.
-Squeeze two of the orange wedges over the carrots.
+Sprinkle the carrots with the fresh herbs.
+Squeeze 2 of the orange wedges over the carrots.

 - There are many complementary herbs that may be substituted or used along with the thyme and rosemary.
 Some possibilities include chives, parsley, chervil, and mint.

 - Garnish with pine nuts or toasted slivered or sliced almonds.